wconrad/wconrad.github.io/_posts/2014-06-13-hard-to-unit-test.markdown

-In a program with significant external interactions (database, network, etc.), integration tests are harder to write, which changes the math: it may become more worthwhile to spend the effort on unit test coverage<sup>1</sup>.
+In a program with significant external interactions (database, network, etc.), integration tests are harder to write, which changes the math: some unit tests which are hard may become worthwhile<sup>1</sup>.
 But in an interpreter which reads from files and writes to files, integration tests are as easy as anything.

 <sup>1</sup> But see, for example, [hexagonal architecture][2] as a
 way of making an application easier to test.